 Furthermore, the emergence of quantum internet connectivity in the next decade poses exponential new cybersecurity challenges.
 Quantum technology is expected to be capable of breaking 99% of the encryption used by today’s enterprises, including data stored on a digital blockchain.
 That means that nation states, including their military departments, will need to upgrade to quantum-resistant hardware and cryptography soon, before quantum computers become available sometime in the next decade.
 SKTelecom, South Korea’s largest mobile operator has already developed Quantum Key Distribution (QKD) technology for its 5G network.

-Identifying the right approaches to security of 5G networks, especially in a post quantum world, will require extensive and sustained collaboration among commercial and public sector enterprises, including major research universities and nationals labs.
+Identifying the right approaches to security of 5G networks, especially in a post quantum world, will require government leadership and extensive and sustained collaboration among commercial and public sector enterprises, including major research universities and nationals labs.

 5G is like Artificial Intelligence (AI) in terms of being an overused and abused buzzword.
 Telecom operators know that it’s considered a very hot consumer item, and coveted by businesses looking for a competitive edge, so they hold it out as a bargaining chip to get things they want from regulatory agencies, like approval of corporate mergers, spectrum licenses and deregulation.
 On the other hand, city and state/provincial governments insist on assurances that the digital divide will not be aggravated by 5G ‘redlining’ of less profitable, lower income neighborhoods, which would also contribute to the problem of ‘data poverty’ that can inject bias into artificial intelligence.